SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 following a template or being restricted in what they can put in skills and attributes, can use a point system.
 Each novice character receives 79 creation points to distribute among all the options.
 Players may only spend creation points as whole points, not fractions.
-See the “Attribute” and “Skills” sections in this chapter for details on distributing dice.
+See the "Attribute" and "Skills" sections in this chapter for details on distributing dice.

 * One attribute die equals fourcreation points.